Zero Tolerance's 12th Annual Easter Ball-A-Rama 3/31/2013

 The Jaguars represent Addelita Cancryn Junior High, Bertha C. Boschulte Middle School, Joseph E. Gomez Elementary School, Leonard E. Dober Middle Elementary School, Ss.
 Peter and Paul Catholic School, Calvary Christian Academy and

-The Jaguars are sponsored by Caribbean Rose, Inc., and Neltjcberg Bay Enterprises.
-All travel, uniforms, league and tournament fees are covered by the sponsorship.
+The Jaguars are sponsored by Neltjcberg Bay Enterprises in conjunction with Caribbean Rose.
+All travel, uniforms, league and tournament fees are covered by NBE.
 The organization also thanks, Boschulte Middle School for the use of their gym.
-For more information about the V].
-Jaguars, contact the Kopkos at 773-5904150, Harvey at 513-8740 or email Caribbean Rose at firstname.lastname@example.org.
+For more information about the V.I.
+Jaguars, contact the Kopkos at 773-590-4150, Wayne Harvey at 513-8740 or email NBE at firstname.lastname@example.org.

 ST. THOMAS — The Zero Tolerance Basketball Organization will have its 12th Annual Easter Ball-A-Rama this weekend at the Charlotte Amalie High School gym.
 The one-day tournament for 13 - 15-year olds begins at 10 a.m.
 Sunday, March 31, 2013.
 Admission is free.

 Last year’s champions, the Jah Youths, finished the tournament with a 3-0 record and will be looking to repeat as they face Nuff Respect, Win It All, and the BVI Stars.
 The winner of the round-robin tournament will represent the Zero Tolerance organization in the Inter-Island Youth Basketball Championship.